neggert/neggert.github.io/index.md

 ## Work

 I'm currently a data scientist at Seagate Technology in Shakopee, MN.
-There, I work on analyzing and modeling failed hard drives.
+There, I work on analyzing and modeling hard drive failures.

 Before I made the transition to data science, I was an experimental particle physicist.
-While working on my PhD, worked on the CMS experiment at the Large Hadron Collider at CERN, doing mostly data analysis.
+While working on my PhD, I analyzed data from the CMS experiment at the Large Hadron Collider at CERN.
 I also did a brief stint as a Postdoctoral Associate at Cornell, where I designed reconstruction algorithms and wrote firmware for the upcoming [Muon g&minus;2](http://muon-g-2.fnal.gov) experiment at Fermilab.

 ## Education